The Grey safari

 LEVEL all experience levels

-We have designed a super special safari for you, combining the best opportunities to get gre of rhino, with the most beautiful locations to photograph elephants with big tusks, moving in big herds over empty plains with dramatic backgrounds.
+We have designed a super special safari for you, combining the best opportunities to get amazing shots of rhino, with the most beautiful locations to photograph elephants with big tusks, moving in big herds over empty plains with dramatic backgrounds.
 We call this trip: THE GREY SAFARI.

 The tour is planned to take place in October of 2022, and we will take only 6 guests with us!